 WHAT IS ERMA

 The Master Programme is an academic educational activity intended for students that wish to combine academic studies with practical and field experience in human rights and democratisation issues.
 It has adopted an interdisciplinary approach recognizing that human rights are a crosscutting theme among different disciplines of study, such as political science, law, sociology, philosophy and social sciences.
-Our students have the benefit of studying in an international environment together with colleagues from all over the region, European Union and the globe, with lectures and workshops held by over 40 professors from 11 partner Universities.
-Every year students also visit a number of governmental, nongovernmental and international organisations working in the field of Human rights and democracy.
+Our students have the benefit of studying in an international environment together with colleagues from all over the region, European Union and the globe, with lectures and workshops held by over 40 professors from 10 partner Universities.
+Every year students also visit a number of governmental, nongovernmental and international organisations working in the field of human rights and democracy.

 Structure and Contents

-The structure of the lectures, its research dimension and the access to internships are shaped in order to emphasize among the students a shared consciousness about the democratic development and the human rights promotion as well as their protection and implementation in the SEE Region.
+The structure of the lectures, its research dimension and the access to internships are shaped in order to emphasize a shared consciousness among the students about the democratic development and the human rights promotion as well as their protection and implementation in the SEE Region.